 Gagarin was inspired to become a pilot while still a teenager.
 When a Russian Yak fighter plane was forced to land in a field near his home, the praise those pilots received left a mark on the young Gagarin.
 He wanted to be like them.

 He studied to become a foundryman (a foundry is a factory that melts metals in special furnaces and pours the molten metal into molds for making products).
 He was singled out for his skillfulness to further his studies in the Saratov Technical School.

-There, his dream to become a pilot took root, as during his 4th and last year at Saratov, he had the chance to join a local flying club.
+There, his dream to become a pilot took root, as during his fourth and last year at Saratov he had the chance to join a local flying club.
 He learned to operate a plane, and flew by himself for the first time in 1955.